jack-bradshaw/Spyglass/README.md

 ```

 ### Flags
 Conditional mapping can also be used for flag attributes.
 Imagine a view which displays a string and applies a bold, italic and/or underline effect to the text.
 In XML it makes sense to set the style using a single flag attribute, but in Java it makes more sense to design the class with distinct methods.
-Using the `@SpecificFlagHandler` annotation, the Spyglass framework can route specific flags to differnt methods.
+Using the `@SpecificFlagHandler` annotation, the Spyglass framework can route specific flags to different methods.

 Start by defining a flag attribute in the `attrs` resource file as:
 ```XML